 - integer (or int)

-- boolean (or bool)
+- boolean (or bool) 'false', 0 and '0' will evaluate to false the rest will evaluate to true

 - string

 - float

 - array

 Unrecognized types will throw an API exception.

 You can use additional fields to describe your parameter, e.g. description.